Apply for a skip licence

 - A skip shall be clearly visible to traffic approaching from either side at a distance of not less than 75 metres (250 feet) and shall not be placed within 20 metres (75 feet) of a road junction

-- A skip shall not partly or wholly obstruct a footway without the permission of the Chief Engineer or his representative.
+- A skip shall not partly or wholly obstruct a footway without the permission of the Chief Engineer or their representative.
 If such permission has been granted, a 1 metre (3 feet) wide pedestrian walkway must be signed and guarded to segregate pedestrians from traffic and the walkway must be lamped at night

 - Where more than one skip is placed adjacent to another upon the highway at the same time, the skips shall be positioned as close to each other as possible so that the distance between adjacent skips does not exceed 2 metres (6 feet)